equinor/ert/docs/rst/manual/theory/ensemble_based_methods.rst

 the uncertainty and find one true answer.
 There are two reasons for this:

 1. The data used, when conditioning the model, are also uncertain.
-The accuracy of measurements of, e.g., water cut and GOR, is limited by the precision in the measurement apparatus and the allocation procedures.
+The accuracy of measurements of, e.g. water cut and GOR, is limited by the precision in the measurement apparatus and the allocation procedures.
 For 4D seismic data, the uncertainty is considerable.

 2. The model updating process will take place in the abstract space spanned by